 1/2 cup in our organic popcorn

-1 T in carob powder
+1 tablespoon in carob powder

-1 T in my Homemade Vegetable Broth
+1 tablespoon in my Homemade Vegetable Broth

-1/2 tsp in our Real Salt
+1/2 teaspoon in our Real Salt

 Where to buy measuring cups and spoons?
 Well, how about this large lot on Amazon, dollar stores, thrift stores -- and well, garage sale season is right around the corner!
-If you need lots of one particular size, then the garage sales might just be the way to go.
-If size doesn't matter for your use, then one or two big sets would work great.
+If you need lots of one particular size, then garage sales might just be the way to go.
+If the size doesn't matter for your use, then one or two big sets would work great.

 Interested in more ways to save time?
 Check out my post on Saving Time in the Kitchen - Baking in Bulk.

 Now that you've saved some time -- you can go do something else more rewarding than washing utensils.
-Play with your kids, write a letter (does anyone do that anymore?), work on photo albums (I need to do that) or invite someone over to your home and practice hospitality.
+Play with your kids, write a letter (does anyone do that anymore?), work on photo albums (I need to do that), or invite someone over to your home and practice hospitality.
 Every bit of saved time helps :-).

-Have a time saving tip to share?
+Have a time-saving tip to share?